 Roland: You think she tricked the Master Chief into abandoning his post?
 Respectfully, sir, to what end? (beat) Why is Cortana the problem?!
 Because she refused to die when she was supposed to?

-- Insufferable Genius: Much to Miller's grief.
+- Insufferable Genius: He loves to flaunt his capabilities as a Smart AI, much to Miller's grief.

 - Mission Control: Generally runs intel support for Captain Lasky, Commander Palmer, Miller, and the rest of Infinity's command staff.
 He rarely runs ops personally.